Kaplaugher/rohirrim/README.md

 ## Constraints

 - Robot must not fall off the table during movement
-- Initial PLACE command must be valid
 - Invalid moves are ignored
-- Only one robot can exist at a time
-- Robot not on table ignores commands

 ## Coordinate System